BracketSpace/Notification/readme.txt

 = [Next] =

 * [Fixed] Merge Tags resolver problem caused by overriding the processed trigger instance.
+* [Changed] `notification/should_send` filter is now executed when the queue is processed, not before the notification is added to the queue.
 * [Added] New queue methods: `remove()` and `clear()`.

 = 8.0.8 =